aws-samples/serverless-patterns/cdk-s3-sqs-lambda-dynamodb/README.md

-# AWS pattern for s3->sqs->lambda->dynamodb
+# AWS pattern for S3 to SQS to Lambda and DynamoDB

-This CDK  pattern creates a serverless data processing workflow using s3, sqs, lambda and dynamodb
+This CDK pattern creates a serverless data processing workflow using Amazon S3, Amazon SQS, AWS Lambda and Amazon DynamoDB.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.